vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

-Nebula Graph supports managing services with script or systemd.
+Nebula Graph supports managing services with scripts or systemd.
 This topic will describe the two methods in detail.

 !!! enterpriseonly